csound/csound/Emscripten/waaw/js/README.md

-Web Assembly scripts should be copied here.
-Use `../update_scripts.sh` for this purpose.
+WebAudio Cosund scripts should be copied here.
+Use `../update-scripts.sh` for this purpose.